18F/accessibility/pages/headings.md

 </div>
 ```

 > This section has several issues.
 The first sub category has a lower value than the main category.
-The second sub category has skipped a heading level which while is better, this can cause confusion as its not clear if this category is the sub category of `Category` or `Sub category 1`
+The second sub category has skipped a heading level which while is better, this can cause confusion as it's not clear if this category is the sub category of `Category` or `Sub category 1`